exercism/problem-specifications/README.md

 ## Track Data

 Exercism deliberately requires that every exercise has its own copy of certain files (like `.docs/instructions.md`).
-There is a tool called [configlet](https://github.com/exercism/configlet), which can check that Practice Exercises on a track are in sync with the problem-specification source, and can update them when updates are available.
+There is a tool called [configlet](https://github.com/exercism/configlet), which can check that Practice Exercises on a track are in sync with the `problem-specifications` source, and can update them when updates are available.

 ### Track Test Data